 Fellows should spend at least 70% of their time on a substantive policy- or advocacy-related project and a maximum of 30% of their time on more administrative tasks.

-Interested host organizations are required to submit a project proposal and additional details on their ability to meet the requirements listed above.
-If you have any questions, please contact Isabel.Huston@educationalequity.org or your regional LEE contact.
-The deadline to apply to host a fellow is 11:59 pm PST January 21, 2018.
+Interested host organizations will be asked to submit an application, including a project proposal and additional details on their ability to meet the requirements listed above.